hadley/adv-r/Rcpp.md

 The C++ version is similar, but:

 * To find the length of the vector, we use the `size()` method, which returns an integer.
 Again, whenever we create a new variable we have to tell C++ what type of object it will hold.
-An `int` is a scalar integer, but we could have used `double` for a scalar numeric, `bool` for a scalar logical, or a `std::string` for a scalar character vector.
+An `int` is a scalar integer, but we could have used `double` for a scalar numeric, `bool` for a scalar logical, or a `std::string` for a scalar string.

 * The `for` statement has a different syntax: `for(intialisation; condition; increase)`.
 The initialise component creates a new variable called `i` and sets it equal to 0.
 The condition is checked in each iteration of the loop: the loop is continues while it's `true`.
 The increase statement is run after each loop iteration, but before the condition is checked.
 Here we use the special prefix operator `++` which increases the value of `i` by 1.

 * Vectors in C++ start at 0.
 I'll say this again because it's so important: VECTORS IN C++ START AT 0!
-Forgetting that is probably the most common source of bugs when converting R functions to C++.
+This is a very common source of bugs when converting R functions to C++.

 * We can't use `<-` (or `->`) for assignment, but instead use `=`.

 * We can take advantage of the in-place modification operators: `total += x[i]` is equivalent to `total = total + x[i]`.
 Similar in-place operators are `-=`, `*=` and `/=`.
+This is known as a side-effect, where the function `++` or `+=` modifies its argument `i` or `x` without us asking.
+Functions in R rarely have side-effects, and we need to be careful that our Rcpp functions don't modify their inputs.
+More on that later.

 This is a good example of where C++ is much more efficient than the R equivalent.
-As shown by the following microbenchmark, our `sum2` function is competitive with the built-in (and highly optimised) `sum` function, while `sum1` is several orders of magnitude slower.
+As shown by the following microbenchmark, our `sumC` function is competitive with the built-in (and highly optimised) `sum` function, while `sumR` is several orders of magnitude slower.

 ```